miking-lang/miking-benchmarks/README.md

 ### Datasets

-A dataset, typically placed in a `benchmarks/<benchmark-class>/datasets` directory, is a program that will be run before the benchmark using the dataset is run.
+A dataset, typically placed in a `benchmarks/<benchmark-class>/datasets` directory, is a program that is to be run before the benchmark using the dataset is run.
 The standard output of the dataset program will be piped into the benchmark command after the dataset program has terminated.

 #### Dataset Configuration Files